ietf-rats-wg/draft-eat-mt/draft-lundblade-rats-eat-media-type.md

 {{Section 3.20 of EAT}}).
 The value of the `eat_profile` claim is either an OID or a URI.

-The media type(s) defined in this document include an optional `profile` parameter that can be used to mirror the `eat_profile` claim of the transported EAT.
+The media types defined in this document include an optional `profile` parameter that can be used to mirror the `eat_profile` claim of the transported EAT.
 Exposing the EAT profile at the API layer allows API routers to dispatch payloads directly to the profile-specific processor without having to snoop